dhruv-tech/sisos/README.md

 to login from their phone, laptop or any other device at the school if they are staying back.
 They'll be able to log out from a laptop left at the security desk on the school's main gate.
 If a school employee logs into the app, they'll see a list of all the students in the premises and could mark attendence as needed.

+We built the application over the next few months and deployed it on the school's intranet.